Can You Sue if You Were Exposed to Coronavirus on a Cruise?

 When you set foot on a cruise ship, the owners and operators owe you a duty to act reasonably and avoid injury through reasonable precautions.
 Illness can easily spread among the close quarters of a cruise ship, and hundreds of people get sick on cruise ships each year.
 Cruise ships are used to preventing the spread of disease through quarantine, cleaning, and other reasonable precautions.

 With the coronavirus, those reasonable precautions are being put to the test.
 A cruise ship could potentially be negligent in handling passengers with the virus in a few ways.
-Any of these could potentially lead to a lawsuit if the facts of your case show serious negligence that led to additional passenger injuries or crew member injuries:
+Any of these could potentially lead to a lawsuit if the facts of your case show serious negligence that led to additional passenger injuries or cruise ship crew member injuries in Miami or other location:

 - Failing to screen sick passengers